 One of the most common ways for a personal injury attorney to establish that a dog owner was responsible is by showing evidence that the dog was required by city or county ordinance to be leashed or at heel, but was not at the time of the attack.

 If you have been bitten by a dog, it’s important to file a dog bite report as soon as possible after the incident.
 Who you should report the dog bite to depends on the county in which the attack occurred.
 Generally, a dog bite is reported to the county’s Animal Control or Animal Services facility.
-An Animal Control officer will then create the dog bite report.
+An Animal Control officer will then create the dog attack or bite report.

 You may also contact the local police or sheriff’s department about the attack.
 The police or sheriff’s department will usually notify Animal Control when you contact them.